Brainz22/useful_notes/PullRequests.md

 ## How To Start a Contributing through a Pull Request:

-1. Fork the repository you need to contribute to and keep the same nam, though it can be changed.
+1. Fork the repository you need to contribute to and keep the same name, though it can be changed.

 2. Clone this new fork using `git clone ...`.